Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Truncated Nonsmooth Newton Multigrid for brittle fracture

 In view of these requirements we first decompose the space according to the grid vertices and then with respect to the local $\Bu$- and $d$-degrees of freedom leading to a decomposition

-Here the $\Dim$-dimensional subspace $V_{j,\bu}$ represents the displacement components at the $j$-th grid vertex, while the one-dimensional subspace $V_{j,d}$ represents the $d$-components at this vertex.
-All other components are set to zero in these spaces which allows to translate the decomposition from a product to a direct sum.
+Here the $\Dim$-dimensional subspace $V_{j,\bu}$ represents the displacement components at the $j$-th grid vertex, while the one-dimensional subspace $V_{j,d}$ represents the $d$-component at this vertex.
+All other components are set to zero in these spaces such that the subspace decomposition can be written as a direct sum.
 For simplicity we use a plain enumeration of these subspaces in alternating order

 Notice that with this splitting none of the nonsmooth terms $\varphi_i$ in \eqref{eq:nonsmooth_decomposition} couples across different subspaces.
 Furthermore, by Lemma~\ref{lemma:fully_discrete_properties} the restriction of $\Jcal$ to any affine subspace $(\Bu,d) + V_i$, $i=1,\dots,2M$ is convex.